jcordes73/vue-storefront-api-openshift/README.md

 	oc annotate deployment/magento app.openshift.io/connects-to=vue-storefront-api,mariadb
 	oc create route edge --service magento

-Login to Magento 2 with the admin user created at the path indicated by setup:install and create an integration (under "System" / "Integration").
+Login to Magento 2 with the admin user created at the path /admin and create an integration (under "System" / "Integration").

 Now modify the magento2 and imageable section in config/openshift.json the URLs like this: